togarashimayo/togarashimayo.github.io/content/recipes/living-armour-meal.md

 1. Wash vegetables.
 2. Core the bell pepper and cut into thin strips.
 3. Cut onion into half-rings.
-4. Cut abalone into lengthwise strips.
-5. Sautee abalone over medium heat for 30-60 seconds.
-Remove from the heat.
-6. Add onion and sautee until translucent.
+4. Add onion and sautee until translucent.
-7. Add bell pepper and sautee for 2 minutes.
+5. Add bell pepper and sautee for 2 minutes.
-8. Add spinach and sautee until wilted.
+6. Add greens and sautee until wilted.
-9. Add oyster sauce and toss until combined.
+7. Add oyster sauce and toss until combined.
-10. Re-add abalone and combine with the mixture.
+8. Add pre-cooked razor clams and combine with the mixture.
 Serve immediately.

 ## Steamed living armour